 Health Sciences Research Tools: Home

 There are many unique tools and programs that can be used to facilitate the research process.
 These tools are often used by librarians and information professionals, but many researchers are unaware of these options.
-This page is designed to provide basic tutorials which will familiarize researchers with some of the basic tools that are available to them through the UB Health Sciences Library.
+This page is designed to provide basic tutorials which will familiarize researchers with some of the basic tools that are available to them through the UB Abbott Library.
 As always, if you have further questions you may always stop by the reference desk to work with one of our reference librarians.

 Just Getting Started?
 Check Out Some of Our Database Tools